From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Agios Stefanos Sinion (NE)

 Confusingly, there are two places called Agios Stefanos Sinion on Corfu.
 This one is on the northeast coast (hence the NE in brackets – find it here on Google Maps), north of Kalami and Kerasia.
-There’s another one on the west coast which is often referred to by it’s Italian name – San Stefanos – in order to distinguish it.
+There’s another one over on the west coast which is often referred to by its Italian name – San Stefanos – in order to distinguish it.
 They have very different vibes.

 Transfer time: 55 minutes from Corfu airport.